Nigel Farage: 2010–2015

 Asked what would happen to UKIP if the Conservatives made a manifesto commitment to a referendum on EU membership, Farage said they had already failed to honour a "cast iron" commitment to a referendum on the Lisbon Treaty.
 Farage said that UKIP aspired to come top of the European elections, but Neil suggested UKIP were still seen as "unprofessional, amateur and even unacceptable".
 In the same interview, Farage described Baroness Warsi as "the lowest grade Chairman the Tory Party has ever had".
-He was voted politician of the year by the online service MSN.

 In May 2013 Farage led UKIP to its best performance in a UK election.
-The party received 23 per cent of the vote in the local elections, winning 147 council seats, and placing it only 2 points behind the governing Conservative Party and 9 points ahead of the Liberal Democrats.
+The party received 23 per cent of the vote in the local elections, winning 147 council seats, and placing it only two points behind the governing Conservative Party and nine points ahead of the Liberal Democrats.
 Farage was mobbed by well-wishers as he made his way to his favourite pub, the Marquis of Granby, for a celebratory drink.
 He called the victory "a real sea change in British politics".
 Subsequently, polling agency Survation found that 22 per cent of voters intended to support UKIP in the 2015 General Election.

 In May 2013 Farage was interrupted by protesters during a press conference in the Canon's Gait pub on Edinburgh's Royal Mile.
 The demonstration was organised by groups including the Radical Independence Campaign and saw protesters vocally accuse Farage of being "racist", "fascist", and a "homophobe", and tell him to "go back to London".
 Farage made attempts to leave by taxi but was prevented from doing so, and was eventually taken away in an armoured police van while protesters continued to shout.
 He was trying to raise the profile of UKIP in Scotland ahead of the Aberdeen Donside by-election; the party at that point had no representation in the country, and took 0.91 per cent of the vote in the previous election though it won its first Scottish MEP the following year.
 During an interview with BBC's Good Morning Scotland radio show, Farage cut short the exchange, stating that the questions regarding the incident in Edinburgh were insulting and unpleasant.